s-rayyan/particles/README.md

    - Python: `python -m http.server 8000`
    - Node.js: `npx http-server`
    - VS Code: Use the Live Server extension
+3. Move your mouse around to see the particle chain follow your cursor!

 ## Technologies